RIPE-NCC/ripe-atlas-cousteau/README.rst

 Keep in mind that this library is trying to comply with what is stated in the `documentation pages`_.
-This means that if you try to create a request that is missing a field stated as required, the library won’t go ahead and do the HTTP query.
+This means that if you try to create a request that is missing a field stated as required, the library won't go ahead and do the HTTP query.
 On the contrary, it will raise an exception with some info in it.